Soledad, California: Media

 Soledad was also rated the ninety-fourth-safest city out of one hundred cities nationwide in a 2014 Neighborhood Scout Report.

-Schools
+Education

-Soledad Unified School District serves most of Soledad, but a large portion of unincorporated Soledad is also served by Mission Union School District.
+Soledad Unified School District serves all of the Soledad city limits.
+A large portion of unincorporated Soledad is also served by Mission Union School District.
+Mission Union School District has a school with a Soledad address but outside of the city limits.

 Soledad High School is the primary high school in the area, there is also a continuation school known as Pinnacles High School.
 Soledad Main Street Middle School is the only middle school in the city and there are five different elementary schools in the area: Rose Ferrero Elementary School, Jack Franscioni Elementary School, Gabilan Elementary School, Frank Ledesma Elementary School, San Vicente Elementary School.

 Transportation

 Soledad is located on U.S. Route 101 and is accessible via northbound and southbound exit ramps on Front Street, at the north and south ends of town.
 It is the western terminus of California State Route 146, which connects the city to nearby Pinnacles National Park.

 Soledad is serviced by the Monterey-Salinas Transit line 23 (Salinas – King City).
 As of September 5, 2009, the bus stops in Soledad are located at the correctional facility, Front & San Vicente and Monterey & East.